 A must-read for anyone in the UK voluntary sector and the general public at large who want to understand the true value of charities in today’s society.

 ‘In an age when generalised cynicism extends to charities and their donors, it is important to be reminded of the good achieved by those who set up, run and voluntarily donate their time and money to try and make things better.
 The charity sector is under-appreciated, often patronised and rarely given sufficient credit.
 I hope this book helps to change that.’

 Beth Breeze, Centre for Philanthropy, University of Kent

-‘A useful and timely reminder of the many ways in which charities suport the wellbeing of people in Britain, both in crisis and out of it.
+‘A useful and timely reminder of the many ways in which charities support the wellbeing of people in Britain, both in crisis and out of it.
 Packed with data, and information behind the data, on the evolution of the sector over recent decades and its condition today, a vital resource for anyone who cares about the future of charity in the UK.’

-Gus O’Donnell, Frontier Economics and Pro bono economics
+Gus O’Donnell, Frontier Economics and Pro Bono Economics

 Have a look inside What have charities ever done for us?